kootenpv/cliche/README.md

 # cliche

+cliche helps you build simple command-line interface from your functions.

 Features:

 - Least syntax required, and keeps it DRY
-- Does not reinvent the wheel, standing on the shoulders of giants (e.g. uses argparse, learnings from others)
-- Lightweight: few lines of code
 - Uses all information available like *annotations*, *default values* and *docstrings*, yet does not require them.
 - Just decorate a function - that is it - it can now be called as CLI but also remains usable by other functions
+- Does not reinvent the wheel, standing on the shoulders of giants (e.g. uses argparse, learnings from others)

 ## Examples